seb646/static-sinatra-tutorial/README.md

 	$ gem install sinatra

+Before we create an instance of Sinatra, we need to make sure we're using Ruby 4.4.4. so that the application will be compatible with Heroku.
+To update Ruby, we'll use Ruby Version Manager (RVM):

+	$ rvm install 2.4.4
+	$ rvm --default use 2.4.4
+	$ ruby -v

 ### Step 3 :: Setup Sinatra
 Once Sinatra is installed, we need to create a directory to contain our project.